Hinkley Point C Progress Update – March 2015

-Local supply chain perspective:
+Local and regional supply chain perspective:

 EDF Energy plans to invest in a multi-billion pound project in Somerset over the next decade.
 Approximately one-third of the investment is planned for the nuclear reactor island, with the remaining two-thirds required for associated construction and civil engineering works, as well as aligned activity such as business services.

-As part of its procurement strategy for Hinkley Point C, EDF Energy has partnered with the Somerset Chamber of Commerce to identify and support local businesses that want to become part of the supply chain.
+As part of its procurement strategy for Hinkley Point C, EDF Energy has partnered with the Somerset Chamber of Commerce to identify and support local and regional businesses that want to become part of the supply chain.
 The Somerset Chamber is the first point of contact for local business and agencies wishing to engage in the construction of this proposed nuclear new build project.
-This website forms the central resource for all Somerset businesses who wish to make the most of the opportunities arising out of the development.
+This website forms the central resource for all Somerset and South West businesses who wish to make the most of the opportunities arising out of the development.

 This website will enable your company to: